Frequently Asked Questions

 Yes.

 All Hot Cross Buns rabbits are raised indoors and are placed as indoor family companions.
 We do not place rabbits intended for outdoor hutches, sheds, or garage living.
-This expectation is non-negotiable.

 Do you require spaying or neutering?